-We will cover 100% of the costs after you pay the deductible, up to a maximum of \$1,000 per specialty and an overall combined maximum of \$2,500 per person per benefit year for all paramedical specialists listed below:
+We will cover 100% of the costs after you pay the deductible, up to a maximum of \$300 per person per specialty in a benefit year for the paramedical specialists listed below:

-- licensed massage therapists. - licensed naturopaths. - licensed osteopaths or osteopathic practitioners, including a maximum of one x-ray examination each benefit year. - licensed podiatrists (treatment of foot disorders) or chiropodists, including a maximum of one x-ray examination each benefit year. - licensed chiropractors (treatment of muscle and bone disorder).
-We will also cover x-ray examinations each benefit year to a maximum of \$50 per person.
+- licensed speech therapists (treatment of speech impairments). - licensed naturopaths. - licensed osteopaths or osteopathic practitioners. - licensed podiatrists (treatment of foot disorders) or chiropodists. - licensed chiropractors (treatment of muscle and bone disorder).
+We will also cover up to a maximum of \$50 for x-ray examinations each benefit year. - licensed massage therapists. - charges for athletic therapists (treatment of movement disorders) who are a member of Canadian Athletic Therapists Association.

-We will cover 100% of the costs after you pay the deductible, up to the limits specified below per person per specialty:
+We will cover 100% of the costs after you pay the deductible for the paramedical specialists listed below: